-In Connecticut and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder or sexual assault of a minor) have no statute of limitations—meaning a criminal case can be filed at any time.
-In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+In Connecticut and most other states, the time limit depends on the offense level or the specific crime.
+For instance, a prosecutor might have five years to file most felony charges but only one year for misdemeanor offenses.
+Violent crimes generally have longer statutes of limitations, and some crimes (like murder or sexual assault of a minor) have no statute of limitations—meaning a criminal case can be filed at any time.
+In certain instances, statutes of limitations are “tolled” (suspended), allowing the government more time to bring a case.

 Like many states, Connecticut’s law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.
 The general time limits are: